Jamie Anderson (snowboarder): Personal life

 Anderson was born and raised in South Lake Tahoe, California, the fifth of eight children.
-She snowboarded for the first time at age nine and immediately fell in love with the sport.
+She snowboarded for the first time at age nine and began pursuing the sport actively.
 Anderson was homeschooled at Visions in Education, allowing her to spend almost every day on the mountains.

 Anderson currently resides in Whistler, British Columbia, Canada with her fiance, Tyler Nicholson, a Canadian snowboarder.
-She met Nicholson at a bar at Whistler, and they've been together since 2015.
-She also owns The Dream Inn, a private residence suite that overlooks Whistler Blackcomb Ski Resort and other private places in Tahoe and Colorado.
+She has been in a relationship with Tyler Nicholson since 2015.
+She is reported to own The Dream Inn, a private residence suite that overlooks Whistler Blackcomb Ski Resort and other private places in Tahoe and Colorado.

-Aside from snowboarding, Anderson does yoga and meditation to keep her healthy for her upcoming competitions.
+Aside from snowboarding, Anderson practices yoga and meditation to keep her healthy for her upcoming competitions.
 She is also a member of the POW's Athlete Alliance & an ambassador for Protect Our Winters.

 Career

-Anderson has built a reputation as one of the top slopestyle riders in the business.
+Anderson is recognized for her success in slopestyle competitions, including multiple medals at the X Games and Olympics.
 She has been one of the most successful female snowboarders on the Swatch TTR World Snowboard Tour and took home the gold medal in the Olympic debut of women's snowboard slopestyle at the 2014 Sochi Winter Olympic Games.

 In addition to her many career wins, Anderson has been giving back to the snowboarding community through participation in the High Cascade Snowboard Camp.
 She hosted a Signature Session™ at High Cascade in 2009–2012 and was scheduled to host another Signature Session™ camp in 2014.

 Anderson began snowboarding in 2000 when she received a hand-me-down snowboard at the age of nine and qualified for the 2004 Winter X Games just four years later.
 In 2005, she took home a bronze, becoming the youngest female medalist in the competition at age 15.

 Through the Jamie Anderson Foundation established in 2013, she has provided more than 30 young winter sports athletes with equipment, clothing, season passes and financial backing for travel to the USASA national competitions.